Table of Contents[Hide][Show]

 Now is the time to visit, while the U.S. dollar stretches so far in Canada.
 So, grab your passports, fill up the gas tank, and head north for family adventures galore in Winnipeg, Manitoba!

-You may also be interested in the 10 Best Vacation Spots in the World.
-(Canada is on the list, with a Manitoba polar bear mention!).
+You may also be interested in the est Vacation Spots in the World.